cybord/Flatmates-Django-Website/README.md

 # flatmates

-Website designed to help the flatmates, claclulate their monthly expenses.
+Website designed to help the flatmates, calculate their monthly expenses.